roeljoseph1/ecommerce_project/README.md

 # 📂 Data Overview

-The data comes from a local e-commerce platform and includes:
+The data comes from Kaggle and includes:
 - Product information (color, price, units sold, ratings)
 - Seller metrics (average discount, customer rating)
 - Keyword insights (not deeply explored in this version)